Created by Adam Smith, The Real Junk Food Project café feeds anyone who is unable to feed them themselves by providing hot meals.

 From the start they didn’t have a solid plan, “it was just a little café in Armley,” said Theresa, that helped hungry people.
 It was individuals approaching them that said ‘I like what you do, can I open one in Pudsey or even Newcastle.’
 So from there, and a little help with social media promotion, The Real Junk Food Project began.
 They managed to set up over 125 shops world-wide with eight in Leeds alone.

 “The amount of food we get is horrendous and it’s not even the tip of the iceberg,” stressed Theresa, “everybody should have access to food and not everybody does these days.”
 The amount of food poverty they see is unbelievable and more should be done about this growing situation.

-For example, they see a guy who is sleeping rough in a graveyard with rats.
-They have been in touch with an outreach programme, seeing if they can get him a place.
+For example, they know an individual who is sleeping rough in a graveyard with rats.
+They have been in touch with an outreach programme, seeing if they can get him a place to speep.
 They even got him a bus pass to travel, but he still sleeps rough.
 “We haven’t given up, we are still trying to get him a flat somewhere in this area so he doesn’t have to travel far,” Theresa explained.